cpq/embedded-network-programming-guide/README.md

 For example, JSON strings.
 That said, with the aid of `mg_http_reply()`, we can generate HTTP responses of arbitrary complexity.

-How it works?
+So, how the whole flow works?
 Here is how.
 When a browser connects, an Ethernet IRQ handler (layer 1) kicks in.
 It is defined by Mongoose, and activated by the `#define MG_ENABLE_DRIVER_STM32H 1` line in the `mongoose_custom.h`: [ETH_IRQHandler](https://github.com/cesanta/mongoose/blob/68e2cd9b296733c9aea8b3401ab946dd25de9c0e/src/drivers/stm32h.c#L252).
 Other environments, like CubeIDE, implement `ETH_IRQHandler` and activate it when you select "Enable Ethernet interrupt" in the Ethernet